awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 ![pam_api_swagger.png](pam_api_swagger.png)

-For local development, you will also need to set the following environment variables that are automatically set for you during CDK deployment.
+For local development, you will also need to set the following environment variables that are automatically set for you during the AWS CDK deployment.

 * LABELS_TABLE_NAME
 * STORAGE_BUCKET_NAME